A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Linear algebraic systems

-Using the scaled Legendre functions instead of the Lobatto functions can then be considered as a preconditioning strategy. \item With the scaled Legendre basis functions, the scalar product $(\cdot,\cdot)_F$ of two fields is equal to the algebraic inner product on the corresponding components.
+In preliminary comparison studies (not shown), we have observed that, for both HDG and CHDG methods, the convergence of the iterative solution procedures (without preconditioning strategy) is faster with the scaled Legendre functions than with the Lobatto functions.
+Here is a partial explanation.
+With the scaled Legendre functions, the scalar product $(\cdot,\cdot)_F$ of two fields is equal to the algebraic inner product on the corresponding components.
 Similarly, the $L^2$-norm of a field is equal to the $2$-norm of its components.
 Therefore, the inner product and the norm used in the standard iterative solution procedures are in some sense \emph{``natural''} for the considered problems.
+Note that this approach is rigorously equivalent to using the Lobbato functions with a symmetric preconditioning with the mass matrix $\matalg{M}_{\mathrm{Lob}}$, see equation \eqref{eqn:prec}.
+In fact, that preconditioning approach is equivalent to using $\matalg{M}_{\mathrm{Lob}}$ as a left preconditioner and using the scalar $(\cdot,\cdot)_F$ as inner product in weighted Krylov methods.

-Let us note that, with the Lobbato functions, the scalar product $(\cdot,\cdot)_F$ could be used as inner product in weighted Krylov methods. \end{itemize} For the sake of brevity, only results with the scaled Legendre functions are presented in the remainder of this article.
+For the sake of brevity, only results with the scaled Legendre functions are presented in the remainder of this article.